andersoncardoso/flask-wtf/docs/index.rst

                                 'recaptcha_challenge_field' : 'test',
                                 'recaptcha_response_field' : 'test'})

-If `flaskext-babel <http://packages.python.org/Flask-Babel/>`_ is installed then Recaptcha message strings can be localized.
+If `flask.ext-babel <http://packages.python.org/Flask-Babel/>`_ is installed then Recaptcha message strings can be localized.

 API changes
 -----------

 The ``Form`` class provided by **Flask-WTF** is the same as for WTForms, but with a couple of changes.
 Aside from CSRF validation, a convenience method ``validate_on_submit`` is added::

     from flask import Flask, request, flash, redirect, url_for, \
         render_template

-    from flaskext.wtf import Form, TextField
+    from flask.ext.wtf import Form, TextField

     app = Flask(__name__)